fgmacedo/python-statemachine/docs/async.md

 (initial state activation)=
 ## Initial State Activation for Async Code

-When working with asynchronous state machines from async code, users must manually [activate initial state](statemachine.StateMachine.activate_initial_state) to be able to check the current state.
-This change ensures proper state initialization and execution flow given that Python don't allow awaiting at class initalization time and the initial state activation may contain async callbacks that must be awaited.
+If you perform checks against the `current_state`, like a loop `while sm.current_state.is_final:`, then on async code you must manually await for the  [activate initial state](statemachine.StateMachine.activate_initial_state) to be able to check the current state.

+If you don't do any check for current state externally, just ignore this as the initial state is activated automatically before the first event trigger is handled.

 ```py
 >>> async def initialize_sm():